 The design challenge

-In How to hire designers, Paul Adams explains that there are four major design disciplines: outcome, system, interaction and visual.
+In How To Hire Designers Paul Adams the four main aspects of design: outcome, system, interaction and visual.

-1. “Buttons and links should look the same.
-Minimalist design FTW.”
+1. “Buttons and links should look the same.”

 Clarity trumps minimalism every time.
 Buttons and links are different.
 We should design to accomodate those differences.
 Not ignore them.

 2. “Remove the outline when the user focuses on an element.
-It doesn’t look nice.
+It doesn’t look good.
 Most people don’t use their keyboard anyway.
 We can’t legislate for all users.
 Be realastic.”

-If you know there are people that use a keyboard then design for them.
+If we know there are people that use the keyboard then we should design for them.
 It’s not just about how something looks, it’s about how it works.

-3. “Most people with large screens use a mouse.
-Therefore we don’t need to make big screens touch-friendly.”
+3. “Most people with large screens use a mouse so we don’t need to make it touch friendly.”

 4. “For small screens, let’s hide the arrow buttons on the carousel.
 Small screen devices allow the user to swipe.”